antischematic/angular-composition-api/packages/boundary/README.md

 state resets.

 If used on a template, embeds the view when an error is caught by the error boundary and destroys it when the error state resets.
-The `$implicit` value is set to the error that was thrown.
+The value of `$implicit` will be the current `ErrorBoundaryEvent`.

-Each error boundary can only have one `fallback`.
+Each error boundary can only have one `fallback` as a direct descendant.

 **examples:**